SRay-2020/MP2---Language-Memory-Game/README.md

 JavaScript – For creating functions and interactive elements on project

-Jquery -

 Adobe XD – For creating wireframes

 Adobe Photoshop – For editing images to consistent sizes and adjusting styles

-Beepbox.co – Used to create the music and sounds used in project

 Email.js – For email functionality on contact page